Student Counselling Service

 Special consideration can apply if you miss exams for unforeseen reasons

-University Exams are at the end of Semester A and B, and also Summer School.
+University Exams are at the end of Trimester A and B, and also Summer School.

 Students who have missed exams due to unforeseen circumstance may apply for Special Consideration.
 Please review the Special Consideration for Impaired Performance or Missed Examination regulations for more details.